-When children complete the Read Write Inc. programme they move onto daily reading lessons.
+When children complete the Read Write Inc. programme they move onto daily reading comprehension lessons using Complete Comprehension resources with additional age appropriate texts to support this.
 These lessons focus on developing vocabulary, reading fluency and comprehension skills.
-Reading books from the Literacy World and Oxford Reading Tree TreeTops reading schemes which are closely matched to a child's reading level are then sent home each week alongside reading activities to complete.
+Reading books from the Literacy World and Oxford Reading Tree TreeTops reading schemes which are closely matched to a child's reading level are then taken home each week alongside reading activities to complete.
 Year 5 and Year 6 also access Reading Plus with Year 6 accessing LBQ (Learning By Questions) to further boost their fluency, accuracy and comprehension skills.
 For more information please see our Reading Policy.